JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 1. Platform specific APIs will fail on other platforms, e.g. `Microsoft.Win32.Registry` will succeed on Windows and throw `PlatformNotSupportedException` when used on any other OS.
 2. APIs can behave differently, e.g. reflection APIs have different performance characteristics when an application uses ahead-of-time compilation on iOS or UWP.

-**✓ CONSIDER** including a `netstandard20` target. .NET Standard 2.0 is supported by all modern platforms and is the recommended way to support multiple platforms with one target.
+**✓ CONSIDER** including a `netstandard20` target.

+> .NET Standard 2.0 is supported by all modern platforms and is the recommended way to support multiple platforms with one target.

 **X AVOID** including a `netstandard1x` target.

-A .NET Standard 1.x target has a large package dependency graph and will download a lot of packages.
-Prefer .NET Standard 2.0 and above.
+> A .NET Standard 1.x target has a large package dependency graph and will download a lot of packages.
+If you do have a 1.x target then also include a 2.0 target.

-**X DO NOT** include a .NET Standard target if the library relies on a platform specific app model, e.g. library is a UWP control toolkit.
+**X DO NOT** include a .NET Standard target if the library relies on a platform specific app model.

+> A UWP control toolkit library for example depends on the UWP app model and would not run anywhere else.

 **More Information**